vitalii-mak/cv/Vitalii Makarchenkov.md

 September 2019 – April 2020

-JavaScript Developer (remote)
+#### JavaScript Developer (remote)
-- Develop mobile applications on Ionic
+- Updating hybrid applications from Ionic 3 to Ionic 4
+- Developing PWA and hybrid applications using Ionic 4, Angular 7 and 8, Firebase and Strapi.io

 ### GPO Technologies

 November 2018 – June 2019

-JavaScript Developer
+#### JavaScript Developer
-- Development web and mobile applications
+- Developing web and hybrid mobile applications using Ionic 3 and 4, Angular 7, Nebular, MySQL, JHipster and RabbitMQ
-- Setup and maintain CI/CD process
+- Setting and maintaining CI/CD process using CircleCI

 ### The Brach "Vector" of the PE "Silbud"

 June 2012 – November 2018

-Chief Engineer
+#### Chief Engineer
 - Preparation and maintenance of executive documentation.
 - Control over the quality of construction works.
 - Development of budget documentation.
 - Work with supervisory authorities and customers.

-### "Zdolbunivzem" LTD

-March 2014 - November 2014

-Design engineer
-- Development of budget documentation

 ## EDUCATION: